historicprints/developer-1-2cwvd6oo/README.md

 - A development store URL and password
 - A Figma URL
-- A `shopify.theme.toml` file or environment details to configure it
 - A GitHub repository URL
 - Any additional access or setup instructions